ESTIA-Roboticadour/BluePoint/README.md

      ⚠️ Make sure to use the correct `.lib` files depending on your versions of extern libraires (OpenCV, Pylon, etc.) for both configuration (**Debug** or **Release**).
      E.g.: With `OpenCV 4.11.0`, used lib is `opencv_world4110d.lib` for `Debug` and `opencv_world4110.lib` for `Release`.
 It could change if you use another version.
 4. Build and run the application.

+### 🚀 Qt Deployment

+Once you have compiled the Visual Studio projects you want (**Release compilation more specifically**, Debug compilation is not necessarily mandatory), you can run the script `installer-qtdeploy.ps1.lnk` to easily deploy the Qt libraries and have an application ready to deploy.

 #### 📌 Notes